deathnail298-creator/Mars-Dust-Trap-MDT-/README.md

 # Mars-Dust-# Mars Dust Trap (MDT)

+Cross Checked with Grok Passed
+Cross Checked with Qwen Passed

 Passive, always-on dust interception for Mars surface operations.
 A simple fabric windsock-style structure on a pole biases windborne dust toward a small footprint at the base, where dust can slowly accumulate and (optionally) be gently heated into clods instead of staying as free, abrasive dust.